 Both of these affect how your body reacts to the carbs you eat and thus, how much they increase your blood sugar and insulin levels.

 I will give you the specifics about both of these in a future article.

-This means lower blood sugar spikes, more energy, less fatigue, and perfect for weight loss.
+This means no blood sugar spikes, more energy, and less fatigue, and is perfect for weight loss.

 Today I’m going to reveal the 4 best carb sources.

 I suggest you eat as many vegetables and greens as you’d like.
 Ideally, you should eat these FIRST, then proteins and fats, and finally regular carbs.

 Vegetables are great because they have very few sugars, total carbohydrates, and calories.
 They are also high in fiber.
 All of this means healthy blood sugar levels.

 Just don’t cook them in oils, or pour dressing and fat all over them.
 Steamed or raw is best and add some salt and pepper for taste.